Fetch Rules Cheat Sheet for Judges and Competitors

 Dog Training 101: What is Clicker Training?

 Dog Training 101: What is Clicker Training?
 By Angelica Steinker, M.Ed., CDBC, CAP2 edited by Kimberly "Kim" Archer, CPDT-KA, CTDI Clicker training is a training method using a handheld plastic box that makes a clicking noise when depressed by a trainer.
-This click allows a trainer to mark a very precise moment in time, communicating to a dog exactly when they did something desired.
+Each click allows a trainer to mark a very precise moment in time, communicating to a dog exactly when they did something desired.
 The [...]

 Click & Praise